zenika-open-source/open-source-white-paper/en/04-licences.md

 # Chapter 4: Licenses

-Whether you are a developer or an open source project maintainer, it is essential to have knowledge of the different types of licenses.
+As a developer or an open source project maintainer, it is essential to have knowledge of the different types of licenses.
 What are your rights and duties when you use them?
 There are several types of licenses available to you and each may have advantages and disadvantages that should be measured before choosing.
 But we must remain vigilant.
 There may be confusion between different categories of "free" software (OSS, freeware, public domain ...) and there are dozens of free licenses, some of which are viral.
 This article is intended to help you understand the different features of licenses and choose the most suitable for your project.

 ## Free Software & Open Source